 Pathological bite is characterized by the presence of a pronounced vertical gap, which is formed not only in the anterior region but also in the zone of chewing units.
 As a rule, it is caused by the narrowing of the alveolar arches, provoking crowding of the elements of the dentition.
 Symptoms are elongation of the lower third of the facial contour, a constantly ajar mouth, excessive muscle tone, speech, and respiratory function disorders, as well as difficulties associated with insufficient chewing of food.

 Displacement in the lateral direction leads to the formation of improper closure, in which the antagonists are joined in an unnatural way, and the jaw itself is not sufficiently developed on one side.
 The anomaly is characterized by marked facial asymmetry, leading to TMJ dysfunction over time.

 Another concept of an abnormal type of bite of the teeth – a photo of a similar pathology, manifested in the displacement of the lower section inward, is quite often found on specialized and thematic sites.
 Symptoms – lack of contact between the frontal incisors, impaired occlusion of the molars, and sloping chin – indicate the presence of prerequisites for blocking further full growth.

 A condition in which individual elements are located outside the overall structure, or are rotated in the alveolar socket relative to their own axis.
 It is associated with discomfort, a high probability of damage to the mucous tissues of the oral cavity, as well as the risk of the formation of pathological processes, including caries and periodontitis.

-Reasons for the formation of malocclusion of teeth
+Reasons for the formation of Bite of Teeth in Dentistry

 The cycle of development of the jaw section – one of the longest in the human body – starts during prenatal maturation and ends at the stage of puberty.
 At the same time, the number of factors that can have a negative impact on the process under consideration is quite large: